EleniLPetrou/herring_whole_genome_sequencing/Markdown/Part6.PCAngsd.md

 ```
 NB: in the first trial runs of pcangsd, I tried to input beagle files with 11 million and 5 million SNPS, respectively.
 This caused pcangsd to exit prematurely with this warning: exit code 139 (segmentation fault, core dumped).
 After googling this error, I came to the hypothesis that the program was running out of memory (apparently 700 Gb was not enough).
 To test this hypothesis, I created a smaller .beagle.gz file by retaining only the first 6 million lines of the original file ``` head -n 600000 all_samples_maf0.05.beagle > test.beagle``` and used this in pcangsd.
 This analysis ran to completion, so the problem was indeed a memory issue (phew!).
 I will filter the genotype liklihoods more stringently (maf >0.05, max missing data per SNP = 30%) to get approximately 600,000 SNPs and then I will run pcangsd again.

+Update 210210705: Upon further investigation, I don't think that this segmentation error was entirely a memory issue.
+I filtered the dataset stringently (maf > 0.05 , max missing data per SNP = 30%) to get 607,998 SNPs and the program crashed again.
+Next I tried the following: I removed the mtDNA loci at the end of file and pcangsd ran to completion.
+I am not sure of there was something amiss with the last character of the file or if pcangsd can only handle diploid loci.
+At any rate, moving forward I decided to create a beagle file with no mtDNA loci and analyze that with pcangsd.

 ## Next, I ran PCAngsd using some genotype likelihood files that I created in angsd